Semaglutide for weight loss

 You can get semaglutide in 2 forms:

-• semaglutide injections – found under the brand names Wegovy (semaglutide for weight loss) and Ozempic (semaglutide for type 2 diabetes)
+- semaglutide injections – found under the brand names Wegovy (semaglutide for weight loss and cardiovascular disease) and Ozempic (semaglutide for type 2 diabetes)

-• semaglutide tablets – known as Rybelsus, these are only approved for type 2 diabetes and aren’t yet available for weight loss in the UK
+- semaglutide tablets – known as Rybelsus for type 2 diabetes or Wegovy tablets for weight loss, though Wegovy tablets are only available in the US currently

 The only approved and regulated treatment for weight loss in the UK that contains semaglutide is Wegovy.
 Ozempic and Rybelsus are only for people with type 2 diabetes.